 At nursing homes or assisted-living communities, which specialize in serving elderly dementia patients, the single most troubling day-to-day problem revolves around disoriented patients deciding they want to go home and quietly leaving the facility on their own, what care professionals term elopement.
 Without any clear memory of their actual former home, not to mention no longer retaining any true sense of direction, a patient who evades staff and walks off the grounds can quickly descend into panic.
-Frantic staff scramble to track them down before they wander into harm.
-For patients chronically prone to elopement behavior, the only viable solution had been to physically restrict them to locked rooms, isolated from other residents and activities at the facility, a solitary confinement, which in many cases accelerated their mental and overall decline.
+Frantic staff scrambles to track them down before they wander into harm.
+For patients chronically prone to elopement behavior, the only viable solution had been to physically restrict them to locked rooms, isolated from other residents and activities at the facility, solitary confinement, which in many cases accelerated their mental and overall decline.

 Solution: RFID Patient Tracking